-A part of the standalone backend is a separate database containing just the data from the Marketplace resources and a separate location for the source files and other assets of the resources published to Marketplace.
+A part of the standalone backend is a separate database containing just the data from the Marketplace resources and a separate location for the source files and other assets of the resources published to the Marketplace.
+Relational schema of the database is shown in the figure 2.8.

-Figure 2.6: Marketplace database relational schema.
+Figure 2.8: Marketplace database relational schema.